CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletsApi.md

 apiClient.setPrivateKey("<YOUR_API_PRIVATE_KEY_IN_HEX>");
 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsMPCWalletsApi();
-const vaultId = "f47ac10b-58cc-4372-a567-0e02b2c3d479"; // String | The vault ID, which you can retrieve by calling [List all vaults](/v2/api-references/wallets--mpc-wallet/list-all-mpc-vaults). const targetKeyGroupId = "880311524363903326"; // String | The target key share group ID of the TSS request, which you can retrieve by calling [List all key share groups](/v2/api-references/wallets--mpc-wallets/list-all-key-share-groups). apiInstance.listTssRequest(vaultId, targetKeyGroupId).then((data) => {
+const vaultId = "f47ac10b-58cc-4372-a567-0e02b2c3d479"; // String | The vault ID, which you can retrieve by calling [List all vaults](/developers/v2/api-references/wallets--mpc-wallet/list-all-mpc-vaults). const keyShareHolderGroupId = "a3a45e99-5a12-444f-867a-ffe0ebb1bb30"; // String | The key share holder group ID of the TSS request, which you can retrieve by calling [List all key share groups](/developers/v2/api-references/wallets--mpc-wallets/list-all-key-share-groups). const opts = {
+  'limit': 10, // Number | The maximum number of objects to return.
+For most operations, the value range is [1, 50].
+  'before': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1", // String | An object ID that serves as a starting point for retrieving data in reverse chronological order.
+For example, if you specify `before` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`, the request will retrieve a list of data objects that end before the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`.
+You can set this parameter to the value of `pagination.before` in the response of the previous request.  - If you set both `after` and `before`, an error will occur.  - If you leave both `before` and `after` empty, the first page of data is returned.  - If you set `before` to `infinity`, the last page of data is returned.
+  'after': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk" // String | An object ID that acts as a starting point for retrieving data in chronological order.
+For example, if you specify `after` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`, the request will retrieve a list of data objects that start after the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`.
+You can set this parameter to the value of `pagination.after` in the response of the previous request.  - If you set both `after` and `before`, an error will occur.  - If you leave both `before` and `after` empty, the first page of data is returned.
+};
+apiInstance.listTssRequests(vaultId, keyShareHolderGroupId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);